-5.2 Submissions Received during the First Submission Period
+4.2 Submissions Received During the First Submission Period

-The ERA submitted the Rule Change Proposal on 27 September 2018, and the first submission period for this Rule Change Proposal was held between 4 October 2018 and 21 November 2018.
+The first submission period for this Rule Change Proposal was held between 4 October 2018 and 21 November 2018.

-The Rule Change Panel received submissions from AEMO, Alinta Energy, Perth Energy and Synergy; and one supplementary submission from Perth Energy.
-In accordance with clause 2.7.7 of the Market Rules, a summary of each submission is set out in Appendix A together with the Rule Change Panel's response to each issue raised.
-The submissions are available on the Rule Change Panel's website.
+The Rule Change Panel received submissions from AEMO, Alinta Energy (Alinta), Perth Energy and Synergy; and one supplementary submission from Perth Energy.
+These submissions are available on the Rule Change Panel's website.

-Although the Rule Change Panel has summarised the submissions in accordance with clause 2.7.7 of the Market Rules, the Rule Change Panel has reviewed the submissions in their entirety and taken into account each matter raised by the Rule Participants in making its decision on RC_2018_05.
+In accordance with clause 2.7.7, a summary of each submission is set out in Appendix A of the Draft Rule Change Report together with the Rule Change Panel's response to each issue raised.
+Although the Rule Change Panel has summarised the submissions in accordance with clause 2.7.7, the Rule Change Panel has reviewed the submissions in their entirety and taken each matter raised by the Rule Participants into account when making its decision on this Rule Change Proposal.

-AEMO was supportive of this Rule Change Proposal.
+AEMO was supportive of this Rule Change Proposal in its entirety.
 Alinta and Synergy were not supportive of the changes proposed to address the information provision and information use restriction issues as proposed by the ERA.
 Perth Energy supported the ERA's proposal to correct oversights in relation to the provision of information from AEMO to the ERA and correcting the enforcement issue.
 However, Perth Energy was not supportive of the ERA's ability to access any information it considers necessary for any of its functions under the Market Rules.
 Alinta suggested an alternative approach to addressing the enforcement issue but was supportive of the intent of the ERA's proposed amendment on the enforcement issue.